Prothena Co. plc (NASDAQ:PRTA) Shares Sold by Citigroup Inc.

 Citigroup Inc. lessened its holdings in shares of Prothena Co. plc (NASDAQ:PRTA – Get Rating) by 35.4% in the fourth quarter, Holdings Channel reports.
 The firm owned 63,400 shares of the biotechnology company’s stock after selling 34,744 shares during the period.
 Citigroup Inc.’s holdings in Prothena were worth $3,820,000 at the end of the most recent quarter.

 Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Arizona State Retirement System increased its position in Prothena by 4.1% during the 4th quarter.
 Arizona State Retirement System now owns 9,268 shares of the biotechnology company’s stock worth $558,000 after purchasing an additional 364 shares in the last quarter.
-Virtu Financial LLC acquired a new stake in Prothena in the third quarter valued at approximately $395,000.
-Moody Aldrich Partners LLC purchased a new stake in shares of Prothena during the fourth quarter valued at approximately $2,364,000.
-Birchview Capital LP lifted its position in shares of Prothena by 6.9% during the fourth quarter.
+Virtu Financial LLC acquired a new stake in Prothena during the 3rd quarter worth approximately $395,000.
+Moody Aldrich Partners LLC acquired a new stake in Prothena during the 4th quarter worth approximately $2,364,000.
+Birchview Capital LP increased its position in Prothena by 6.9% during the 4th quarter.
 Birchview Capital LP now owns 127,195 shares of the biotechnology company’s stock worth $7,663,000 after purchasing an additional 8,250 shares in the last quarter.
-Finally, Federated Hermes Inc. boosted its stake in shares of Prothena by 7,675.6% in the third quarter.
-Federated Hermes Inc. now owns 350,137 shares of the biotechnology company’s stock valued at $21,229,000 after purchasing an additional 345,634 shares during the period.
+Finally, Federated Hermes Inc. increased its position in Prothena by 7,675.6% during the 3rd quarter.
+Federated Hermes Inc. now owns 350,137 shares of the biotechnology company’s stock worth $21,229,000 after purchasing an additional 345,634 shares in the last quarter.
 Institutional investors and hedge funds own 91.72% of the company’s stock.

 Prothena Price Performance